Desert National Park

-Despite a fragile ecosystem, there is an abundance of birdlife.
-The region is a haven for migratory and resident birds of the desert.
-Many eagles, harriers, falcons, buzzards, kestrel and vultures are spotted here.
-Short-toed eagles, tawny eagles, spotted eagles, laggar falcons and kestrels are the most common among these.
-Sand grouse are spotted near small ponds or lakes.
-The endangered great Indian bustard is a magnificent bird found in relatively fair numbers.
-It migrates locally in different seasons.
-The most suitable time to visit the area is between November and January.
-The Desert National Park has a collection of fossils of animals and plants which are 180 million years old.
-Some fossils of dinosaurs which are 60 million years old have been found in the area.
+Despite a fragile ecosystem, it harbours an abundance of birdlife, both migratory and resident birds, including short-toed eagle, tawny eagle, spotted eagle, laggar falcon, kestrel, sand grouse and great Indian bustard.
+Desert National Park has a collection of fossils of animals and plants which are 180 million years old.
+Some fossils of dinosaurs which are 65-66 million years old were found in the area.